Looking for information about the Engima machine? Watch this short video and read the FAQs below for an insight into this iconic device.

 How many Enigma machines still exist?

 The exact number of surviving Enigma machines is not known.
-However, there are known to be about 350 in museums and private collections around the world, and it’s suspected that there are a few more ‘hiding’.
+However, there are known to be about 3oo in museums and private collections around the world, and it’s suspected that there are a few more ‘hiding’.
 Every now and then one turns up in an attic or flea market – this happened in Romania in summer 2017 (see: Enigma machine bought for €100 in Romania).
+For a breakdown of the numbers read: How many Enigma machines are there left?

 Where can I see a real Enigma machine?